Mike Pence

-Pence successfully sought the Republican nomination for the 2012 Indiana gubernatorial election when term-limited Mitch Daniels retired.
-He defeated former Indiana House speaker John R. Gregg in the closest gubernatorial election in 50 years.
-Upon becoming governor in January 2013, Pence initiated the largest tax cut in Indiana's history and pushed for more funding for private education initiatives.
-Pence signed bills intended to restrict abortions, including one that prohibited abortions if the reason for the procedure was the fetus's race, gender, or disability.
-After Pence signed the Religious Freedom Restoration Act, he encountered fierce resistance from moderate members of his party, the business community, and LGBT advocates.
-The backlash against the RFRA led Pence to amend the bill to prohibit discrimination based on sexual orientation, gender identity, and other criteria.
+As governor, Pence enacted Indiana's largest tax cut and pushed for more funding for private education initiatives.
+He signed multiple anti-abortion bills, including one banning abortions based on the fetus's race, gender, or disability and requiring funerary services for terminated fetuses, including miscarriages; a federal judge later ruled this law unconstitutional.
+After Pence signed the Religious Freedom Restoration Act, he encountered resistance from moderate members of his party, the business community, and LGBT advocates.
+Facing backlash, Pence approved changes to ban discrimination based on sexual orientation, gender identity, and other factors.

-Pence withdrew from his gubernatorial reelection campaign in July 2016 to become the running mate of Republican presidential nominee Donald Trump, who went on to win the 2016 presidential election.
-He was inaugurated as vice president of the United States on January 20, 2017.
-As vice president, Pence chaired the National Space Council since it was reestablished in June 2017.
-In February 2020, Pence was appointed chairman of the White House Coronavirus Task Force, which was established in response to the COVID-19 pandemic in the United States.
+Pence became Donald Trump's running mate in 2016 and served as vice president from 2017 to 2021.
+Pence chaired the National Space Council and the White House Coronavirus Task Force.
+Pence and Trump lost their bid for re-election in the 2020 presidential election to Joe Biden and Kamala Harris, although Trump refused to concede, made false or unproven allegations of election fraud, and filed numerous unsuccessful lawsuits in multiple states.
+Despite Trump's urging to overturn the election results and the attack on the U.S. Capitol on January 6, 2021, Pence oversaw the certification of Biden and Harris as the winners of the election.

-Pence and Trump lost their bid for re-election in the 2020 presidential election to Joe Biden and Kamala Harris, although the Trump campaign refused to concede, made false allegations of election fraud, and filed more than 86 unsuccessful lawsuits in multiple states.
-Despite Trump's urging to overturn the election results and the attack on the U.S. Capitol during the counting of the Electoral College votes, Pence, in his capacity as president of the Senate, certified the Biden–Harris ticket as the winner of the election.
-Pence has distanced himself from Trump by endorsing candidates in several Republican primary elections in opposition to the candidate endorsed by Trump.
+Pence later distanced himself from Trump, endorsing candidates in primary elections in opposition to those supported by Trump and criticizing Trump's conduct on the day of the Capitol attack.
+In June 2023, Pence launched a 2024 presidential bid but withdrew by October.
+He declined to endorse Trump in 2024.
+On May 4, 2025, Pence was awarded the JFK Profile in Courage Award for his conduct on January 6, 2021.